-Hardika is an old timer, cut in the mould of communal hatred.
-For her, the Muslims are marauders, "dogs" "let loose" (Collected Plays174).
-She has not forgotten how the Muslims had attacked them in the absence of her father.
+Hardika is an old timer, cut in the mold of communal hatred.
+For her, the Muslims are marauders, "dogs," and "let loose" (Collected Plays174).
+She has not forgotten how the Muslims had attacked them in her father's absence.
 She fails to find any glint of humanity in the eyes of Javed and Bobby.
 She sees despicable pride in their eyes.
 She fears that they would rout them.
 So she tells Aruna to be careful as the dogs (Muslims) have been let loose.

 Javed and Bobby are outsiders.
 They have intruded.
-They are grabbed by the Hindu mob, pushed and pulled, beaten and hounded.
+They are grabbed by the Hindu mob, pushed, pulled, beaten, and hounded.
 They are chased.
 Javed is wounded.
-Javed and Bobby cringe for pity, plead to be spared.
-Psychosis has mentally unbalanced the Hindus; so their actions and reactions are neurotic.
+Javed and Bobby cringe for pity and plead to be spared.
+Psychosis has mentally unbalanced the Hindus, so their actions and reactions are neurotic.
 They have been sheltered in Ramnik's house.
 Now the Gandhis face the Hindu mob.
 They demand, "Throw them out!
 Give them to us!"
 (Collected Plays180).
 They pound the door of the Gandhi House.
 But Ramnik doesn't open the door.
 Javed pleads and prays to Gandhi not to open the door.
-The Hindu mob threatens to break into, becomes furious, and calls Ramnik a traitor.
+The Hindu mob threatens to break in, becomes furious, and calls Ramnik a traitor.
 Ramnikremains unfazed.
-He tells the mob, "There is nothing you can take from here without killing me first!"
+He tells the group, "There is nothing you can take from here without killing me first!"
 (182).
 The mob hangs about outside.

 Ramnik is humble and sensitive.
 He is civilized, humane, rational, and compassionate.
-He believes that all those who are the members of the community having numerical majority must behave responsibly and must strive for peace, promote peace, and strengthen the peace-keeping forces because peace is "hidden inside the armpits of the majority" (Collected Plays191).
+He believes that all community members with a numerical majority must behave responsibly, strive for peace, promote peace, and strengthen the peace-keeping forces because peace is "hidden inside the armpits of the majority" (Collected Plays191).
 The play under study has not only specified how the majority should behave while dealing with tricky issues but also has defined the role of the minority in any peace-keeping effort.
-The minorities should not distrust; nor should they be blinded by prejudice.
+Minorities should not distrust, nor should they be blinded by prejudice.
 They should separate truth from communal falsehoods.
-They should honour the sentiments of the "other".
-Bobby does conduct himself with dignity, objectivity, and neutrality.
-Before entering the Puja enclave in the house of Ramnik Gandhi, he removes his footwear and picks up the idol of Lord Krishna and he lifts the idol with reverence, with veneration and exults:
+They should honor the sentiments of the "other ."Bobby does conduct himself with dignity, objectivity, and neutrality.
+Before entering the Puja enclave in the house of Ramnik Gandhi, he removes his footwear and picks up the idol of Lord Krishna, and he lifts the icon with reverence, adoration, and exults:

 Look how He rests in my hands!
 He knows I can't harm Him.
 He knows His strength!
-I don't believe in Him but He believes in me.
+I don't believe in Him, but He believes in me.
 He smiles!
 He smiles at our trivial pride and our trivial shame.
 (Collected Plays224)